Week Two: April Showers Bring Happy Seedlings

 Don’t forget to check out the exciting links and resources included at the bottom.
 Our favorite this week: Ben and Erica Falk teach us how we can turn our homes into oases of food security and natural medicine for times like these - definitely worth the watch!

-If you didn’t already watch this 5-minute seed-starting video from last week, it is a wonderful overview of the whole process for beginners or returning experts.
+Also watch this 5-minute seed-starting video, it is a wonderful overview of the whole process for beginners or returning experts.
 We’d be hard-pressed to distill this blog into 5 minutes more clearly or concisely.
 Click the link now and check it out!

 Now let's see what we should be up to for garden preparations indoors and outdoors this week: